GhislottiGianluca/Template-Class-Set-of-Generic-elements/README.md

 # Template-Class-Set-of-Generic-elements

 ## Project description
-The project consists of the realisation of a class that implements a set of generic T elements.
+The project involves the realisation of a class that implements a set of generic T elements.
 A set is a collection of data that may NOT contain duplicates.<br>
 The intended use for this repository is **custom data sets**, with **functors** it is possible to handle operations that the basic operators of c++ are not able to do, for this reason the most important operators have been redefined and adapted to generic data.